Top of page

 Dining & Food Systems

-Guiding principle: Support the development of a sustainable and equitable food system, with dining services serving as a catalyst for responsible sourcing, waste reduction, and the promotion of nutrition-focused food choices.
+Guiding principle: Support the development of a sustainable and equitable food system, with dining services as a catalyst for responsible sourcing, waste reduction, and the promotion of nutrition-focused food choices.

 Materials Management